DeerTears/Embers-FPS-Controller/README.md

 My KinematicBody solution to smooth stairstepping in Godot.

-This repo is more a proof of concept than a bonified solution, but either way, I hope it helps.
+This repo is more a proof of concept than a bonified solution.

+# Goals

+1. Use a native Godot solution for stair-stepping.
+2. Do not separate contact reporting across multiple nodes.
+3. Keep the code clear enough for other users to study.

 # What does this character controller do?